 Get you some Ask An Iranian merchandise

-In this show we make a little fun of Iranians for what they are unable to pronounce, but we didn’t want to stop there.
+During this episode, we make a little fun of Iranians for what they are unable to pronounce, but we didn’t want to stop there.
 We went the extra mile and made some fun merchandise, also making a little fun of Iranians (relax, baba, we, ourselves are Iranian!).
 Head on over to our online shop to buy products that use the phrases:

 |Persian words||English translations|